Brécourt Manor Assault: In popular culture

-The sixth mission of the 2003 first-person video game Call of Duty features the assault of Brécourt Manor during the American Campaign.
+The assault of Brécourt Manor is the focus of the sixth mission (in the American Campaign) of the 2003 first-person video game Call of Duty.

 The Brécourt Battery is featured as a strongpoint on the St. Marie du Mont map of the military simulation video game Hell Let Loose.
 It is located to the northwest on a 1 : 1 scale representation of the town of St. Marie du Mont and its surrounding countryside.